 6. The Delirious Fictions of William Klein – Eclipse Series 9 (Eclipse / Criterion)

 This Eclipse/Criterion DVD collection was one of the best things the company released last year and for my money, possibly the best DVD film collection of 2008.
 Previously William Klein’s films were incredibly hard to come by and the prints that were floating around from various sources were often very poor.
-Criterion’s choice to release three of William Klein’s films was a real surprise and a treat for anyone like myself who enjoys avant-garde cinema from the ’60s.
-Director William Klein was a fashion photographer and an American expat living in Paris when he made these films, which satirize the fashion industry, pervading cultural values and American political policies.
-Although some may see the films as mere products of the times that they were made in, I think they’re still extremely relevant today.
+Criterion’s choice to release three of Klein’s films was a real surprise and a treat for anyone like myself who enjoys avant-garde cinema from the 60s.
+William Klein was a fashion photographer and an American expat living in Paris when he made these films, which satirize the fashion industry, skewer pervading cultural values, attack capitalism and mock American political policies.
+Although many critics seem to see the films as mere products of the times that they were made in, I think they’re still extremely relevant today.
 Who Are You, Polly Maggoo? aka Qui êtes-vous, Polly Maggoo?
-(1966) and Mr. Freedom (1969) are the standout features in this three film set and I’d be hard pressed to pick a favorite from the two.
+(1966) and Mr. Freedom (1969) are the standout features in this three-film set and I’d be hard-pressed to pick a favorite from the two.
 Both films feature some incredible visuals and lots of dark humor.
 The Model Couple (1977) is also well worth a look even if it’s lacking the style and intellectual punch of the other two films in the collection.
 This terrific set of films deserves a lot more attention than I can give it now but I briefly mentioned how excited I was about this DVD release last year and you can find that post along with a clip from Who Are You, Polly Maggoo? here.
-Unfortunately like all the Eclipse/Criterion DVD releases this DVD collection is very bare bones, but still well worth owning.
+Unfortunately like all the Eclipse/Criterion DVD releases, this DVD collection is very bare bones, but still well worth owning.

 7. Icons of Horror: Hammer Films (Sony Pictures)